 My expectation, in essence, is that Code First database design is short-sighted:

-- In a production environment with lots of real data, migrations can have a huge impact and down time on a sql database.
-Applying code First changes is not as agile as it sounds if you end up, say for example, splitting a table to create a one-to-many relationship on a table with 10 million rows.
+- In a production environment with lots of real data, migrations can have a huge impact and down time on a SQL database.
+Applying Code First changes is not as agile as it sounds if you end up, say for example, vertically splitting a table with 10 million rows in order to create a one-to-many relationship on two new tables.

-- SQL performance monitoring treats LINQ SQL calls as ad-hoc code, and recompiles the queries every time.
-While the impact may be small, it makes it nearly impossible to use native or third-party performance profiling tools compared to using stored procedures.
+- SQL performance monitoring treats LINQ SQL calls as ad-hoc code, and re-compiles the queries every time.
+While the impact may be small, it makes it nearly impossible to use native or third-party performance profiling tools.
+These tools are optimized for tracking and analyzing performance loads using stored procedures.

-- Code First binds the database model to the other code, and impairs the ability to refactor the database code in the future for performance without touching that other code – e.g. partitioning a date table.
+- Code First binds the database model to the rest of the code, and impairs the ability to refactor the database code in the future for performance without touching that other code – e.g. partitioning a data table.
 It violates ACID principals in this way because it is not atomic.

 - Code First puts the business logic further away from the data, and forces the data logic for connecting to the data up to the application tier.
 This could violate DRY principles as external applications are added… but even if it doesn’t, forcing connections through the higher tier may not be the most efficient or desirable solution.
 (That being said, if your application is built as a public facing web service, this may be less of an issue.)